-The Strategic Planning and Accountability Section provides planning and policy support to the department, including: strategic planning, Lean leadership and coordination, Results Washington, CALEA, Washington State Quality Award (WSQA), document management, printing and copying services, and publication of the Daily Bulletin.
+The Strategic Planning and Accountability Section provides planning and policy support to the department, including: strategic planning, Lean leadership and coordination, Results Washington, CALEA, document management, printing and copying services, and publication of the Daily Bulletin.

 The Washington State Patrol Training Division administers all training programs for employees and is responsible for identifying, developing and implementing the department's training programs.
 The division conducts training at the WSP Training Academy and throughout the state.
 Training for other law enforcement agencies is also provided by the division, which is nationally recognized for its Emergency Vehicle Operators Training Program.

 For additional information on the Washington State Patrol Training Academy, visit our Training Academy page.

 Please note that some of the documents provided on this page are available in Adobe® PDF format only and will require the Adobe® Reader in order to view or print them from your Web browser.